opencb/iva/README.md

 `.

 ### Test
 We use [Cypress.io](https://www.cypress.io/) as testing framework.

-You can run the E2E test suite running the command
+Having the project running through the command `npm run serve`, you can run the interactive E2E test suite by running the command
 ```
 npm run e2e
 ```
-or the headless version (no brower window)
+or the headless version (no browser window)
 ```
 npm run e2e-headless
 ```